Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/_posts/2016-10-31-varying-vagrant-vagrants-1-4-0.md

 <h4>Documentation</h4>

 In August, the varyingvagrantvagrants.org site was converted to use Jekyll instead of WordPress.
 This felt slightly strange, because I love WordPress, but it does provide an easily managed GitHub based workflow to our documentation.
-Over the next year I'd like to see much more organized documentation via the <a href="https://github.com/Varying-Vagrant-Vagrants/varyingvagrantvagrants.org">VVV docs repository].
+Over the next year I'd like to see much more organized documentation via the <a href="https://github.com/Varying-Vagrant-Vagrants/varyingvagrantvagrants.org">VVV docs repository</a>.
 Contributions to that are very much more than welcome!

 <h4>New features</h4>